Footwork (genre): Characteristics

-Footwork/juke songs are generally around 150–165 BPM with beat-skipping kick drums, pounding rapidly (and at times very sparsely) in syncopation with crackling snares, claps, and other sounds reminiscent of old drum machines.
+Footwork songs are generally around 150–165 BPM with beat-skipping kick drums, pounding rapidly (and at times very sparsely) in syncopation with crackling snares, claps, and other sounds reminiscent of old drum machines.
 The overall feel of the rhythm in more experimental tracks in the genre may sound intentionally undanceable for a casual listener.
 Vocal chops from unrelated genres, such and contemporary R&B and pop music are common and may also be up- or down-pitched.
 The production style is often markedly lo-fi, much like baile funk.

-The tempo of footwork/juke tracks may switch back and forth, alternating hi-speed full-time and half-time sections.
+The tempo of footwork tracks may switch back and forth, alternating hi-speed full-time and half-time sections.
 The overall mood of the genre is said to be hypnotic, dark and abstract.
 The genre makes marked heavy use of sub-bass and its fast and repetitive rhythmic atmosphere is said to be reminiscent of the early jungle music.

+Along with "juke" being used as a synonym for footwork music, a strong tradition in the juke and footwork scene is to differentiate proper juke music from proper footwork music, the former being fast (around 150-160 BPM) four-to-the-floor ghetto house music, somewhat predating footwork (proper juke music being said to originate around the early or mid-to-late 1990s), while proper footwork music (originating in the late 1990s) being a more rhythmically abstract musical form than proper juke with beat skips, alternating full-time to half-time tempo, and thus departing from house music entirely.
+Both variants (juke music and footwork music) use the same BPM of 150 to 160 and heavily rely on cutout sampling techniques.

 International growth

 Europe

 In Europe, juke has been popular in European clubs, particularly in Paris, Brussels, and Spain for years.
 UK label Planet Mu's compilations Bangs and Works Volume 1 (2010) and Bangs and Works Volume 2 (2011) have brought the work of Chicago DJs to a wider audience, drawing some media attention and becoming the first internationally recognized juke compilations.
 The liner notes for Vol. 1 noted:

-Apart from Bangs and Works, Planet Mu has also been releasing original albums by Chicago footwork artists, for example Da Trax Antology by DJ Nate (2010), which are oftentimes sourced from shelved tracks from the 2000s Myspace and imeem.com era.
+Apart from Bangs and Works, Planet Mu has also been releasing original albums by Chicago footwork artists, for example Da Trax Anthology by DJ Nate (2010), which are oftentimes sourced from shelved tracks from the 2000s Myspace and imeem.com era.

 The Hyperdub label has been a supporter of juke music, releasing much of DJ Rashad's material.